< Back

 Pienza.
 Museo della Cattedrale.

-Madonna and Child.
+Virgin and Child ('Madonna di Montichiello').
 Wood, 68 x 46.

 This half-length Madonna was recently transferred from the church of Santi Leonardo e Cristoforo at Monticchiello (4 km south-east of Pienza).
-Probably part of a dismembered polyptych, to which the three panels of saints in the Horne Museum at Florence and the panel of a female saint at Le Mans are also likely to have belonged.
+Probably part of a dismembered polyptych, to which the three panels of half-length saints in the Horne Museum at Florence and the panel of a female saint at Le Mans are also likely to have belonged.
 Attributed to Pietro Lorenzetti as an early work (about 1315?).
 There were previous attributions to Ambrogio Lorenzetti and to an eponymous 'Maestro di Monticchiello'.
 Restored in 1964, when a large scroll (reading 'MATER PURITATIS') painted across the top of the panel was removed, together with a large star painted on the Virgin's shoulder.

 Prague.
 National Gallery (Sternberg Palace).